 In the years since, U.S. Bank has continued to grow, largely organically, more than doubling in size and becoming the fifth-largest bank in the United States.

 News coverage at the time of the First Bank-U.S. Bank merger foretold this trend, with one analyst telling The New York Times that First Bank “paid a full price but got something that was worth a fortune.”

 Reporters also pointed out the necessity of such mergers, as industrywide investment in technology and marketing was ramping up – and those with scale were winning.

-That investment by U.S. Bank will be on display next month as an expected million visitors descend on downtown Minneapolis for the big game at U.S. Bank Stadium.
+That investment by U.S. Bank will be on display next month as tens of thousands of visitors descend on downtown Minneapolis for the big game at U.S. Bank Stadium.
 The bank will provide out-of-towners refuge from the cold at its Possibilities Lounge, which, located at the corner of 9th St. and Nicollet Mall, will give consumers the opportunity to experiment with the latest in financial technologies such as contactless and person-to-person payments.

 One thing you probably won’t find in the Possibilities Lounge?
 A desktop computer.